Modernist poetry

-Modernist poetry refers to poetry written between 1890 and 1950 in the tradition of modernist literature, but the dates of the term depend upon a number of factors, including the nation of origin, the particular school in question, and the biases of the critic setting the dates.
+Modernist poetry refers to poetry written between 1890 and 1950 in the tradition of modernist literature, but the dates of the term depend upon a number of factors, including the nation of origin, the particular school in quest of the critic setting the dates.
 The critic/poet C. H. Sisson observed in his essay Poetry and Sincerity that "Modernity has been going on for a long time.
 Not within living memory has there ever been a day when young writers were not coming up, in a threat of iconoclasm."